Ricardicus/recurrent-neural-net/README.md

 ./net datafile
 </pre>

-where datafile is a file with the traning data and it will start traning on it.
+where datafile is a file with the traning data and it will start training on it.
 You can see the progress over time.

 Check out the file "lstm.h".